murphypetercl/ansible-mdgen/docs/getting-started.md

 I like to use the [material theme](https://squidfunk.github.io/mkdocs-material/getting-started/) for displaying my docs similar to the docs you are looking at right now but that is completely an end user choice.

-Also you may want to option to download the docs as a PDF file.
+Also you may want the option to download the docs as a PDF file.
 To do that, install the following mkdocs plugin:
 ```
 mkdocs-with-pdf
 ```